 Free to participants, weekly meal and travel stipend provided to those actively enrolled in one of our cohorts.

-If you are an employer interested in partnering with us and our youth, please call the program office: (585) 233-7422
+If you are are interested in enrollment, are an employer interested in partnering with us and our youth, or have any questions outside of enrollment, please call Reginald Walton, Program Manager at (585) 233-7422.